eduardofranca1/Node.js-Api/README.md

 - You can create tags for example: "Leadership", "Amazing person!", "Great professional!"
 - and you can add a Compliments to an User.

+## How can i test my endpoints?

+Open your terminal in your code editor to run the project:

+- yarn dev

+For create and test the API you can use:

+- Insomnia
+- Postman